cozi-dev/cozi.dev/content/posts/vue-cli-4-build-statics-for-an-existing-app.md

 That's it, you're ready to create an incoming awesome app :)\
 In the next article, I will try to modify Vue CLI to auto inject CSS files without doing it manually, maybe combine without hot reload too.

+[Updated] Here is the [part 2](/posts/vue-cli-4-build-statics-for-an-existing-app-part-2/) with simple configuration and hot reload.